RECIFE, Brazil (AP) — With its rivers, beaches and coral reefs, the northeastern city of Recife is nicknamed the Venice of Brazil.

 The group matches will be followed by another in the round of 16.

-The stadium is located on the outskirts of town, so it's a good idea to get an early start on game day with bad traffic very likely.
+The stadium is located on the outskirts of town, so it would be a good idea to get an early start on game day with bad traffic very likely.

 The city if bounded by sand beaches and swaying palms, but signs along the beach warn tourists to beware of sharks.